pgmoneta/pgmoneta/doc/manual/advanced/05-backup.md

 # Backup

-## Create backup
+## Create a full backup

-We can take a backup from the primary with the following command
+We can take a full backup from the primary with the following command

 ```
 pgmoneta-cli backup primary